 In monitoring severe weather the following terminology may be a useful guide.

-Western has a weather siren on campus, to warn community members of imminent severe weather or weather emergencies.
+Western has a weather siren on campus, to warn community members of tornado warnings or imminent weather emergencies.
 When the siren sounds, everyone should seek shelter immediately.